Skip to content

-Error When Launching Lyricify 4 for Non-Spotify Premium Users
+Error When Starting Lyricify 4 for Non-Spotify Premium Users

-If you see the following message when launching Lyricify 4:
+If you see the following message when starting Lyricify 4:

 Something went wrong, please check your internet connection or contact the developer